 Maria Jesus Gutierrez Gines

-Her main field of research is the phytomanagement of biowaste and degraded soils – or more simply – using plants to solve environmental problems.
+Maria's main field of research is the phytomanagement of biowaste and degraded soils – or more simply – using plants to solve environmental problems.

-Maria's work involves numerous disciplines, such as soil science, plant science, soil-plant interactions, soil microbiology, ecotoxicology, ecological restoration, soil and water interactions, and environmental education.
+Her work involves numerous disciplines, such as soil science, plant science, soil-plant interactions, soil microbiology, ecotoxicology, ecological restoration, soil and water interactions, and environmental education.

-She is currently coordinating projects to use New Zealand native vegetation – mainly mānuka and kānuka – to restore river and lake margins, in order to improve water quality affected by farming activities and biowaste discharges.
-This work is attracting a lot of interest because of mānuka and kānuka’s antimicrobial properties.
-Both species can actively reduce pathogen and nitrate loads from contaminated run-offs and effluents from farms and biowaste treated soils.
+She is coordinating projects to use New Zealand native vegetation – mainly mānuka and kānuka – to restore river and lake margins, in order to improve water quality affected by farming activities and biowaste discharges.
+Working with local communities, iwi, regional and district councils, Maria is carrying out field experiments at Lake Waikare in the Waikato and Lake Wairarapa in the Wairarapa.

-During her Postdoctorate at Lincoln University, New Zealand, she proved how pioneer native plants that usually grow in very low fertility environments, can grow on the biowaste-amended soils.
-She even demonstrated that some of these plants “choose” to grow in biowaste if they are given the choice.
+During her Postdoctorate at Lincoln University (New Zealand), she proved how pioneer native plants that usually grow in very low fertility environments can grow on the biowaste-amended soils.
+She even demonstrated that some of these plants 'choose' to grow in biowaste if they are given the choice.

-Maria has also worked in other research centres such as Hasselt University (Belgium), L’Ecole National de Travaux Agricoles de Clermont-Ferrand (France), Colorado State University (USA) and the Institute of Socio-Educative Research (Dominican Republic).
+Maria has also worked in research centres such as Hasselt University (Belgium), L’Ecole National de Travaux Agricoles de Clermont-Ferrand (France), Colorado State University (USA) and the Institute of Socio-Educative Research (Dominican Republic).